 From the data we can see, the right censoring data starts from when the obstime=60.1 month.
 The survival data within 5 years of study enrolment are the data without censoring.
-There are 121 (16.5) people died within 5 years of enrolment.
+STOP There are 121 (16.5) people died within 5 years of enrolment.
 There are 614 (83.5%) people survived after 5 years of enrolment.
 Among the people survived after 5 years of enrolment, most of them (602, 98.05%) survived after at the end of the study.
 So it is reasonable to dichotomize the time to death according according to death within 5 years of study enrolment or death after 5 years.

+The reasoning is here, but the minimum was not stated as a method.
+The answer is thorough, but more than necessary.
+I will take 1 point for not stating the minimum, and another point for using the name of a variable within code (“obstime”).
+A report should not be written in coding language.

+3/5